woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 ### **ResonanceMassTruthJets**:
-Plots the invariant Mass of the injected resonance using truth jets and assoicated truth leptons.
+Plots the invariant Mass of the injected resonance using truth jets and associated truth leptons.
 The general event selections to produce these plots are as follows:
     - The event needs to have exactly two tops originating from a resonance
     - If any of the truth jets from a resonant top also contains a non-resonant top contribution, the event is rejected.